 The preparation and submission of the Research Progress Report/Prelim Document emphasizes your research accomplishment at an early stage.
 The report also provides practice in technical writing, an important part of graduate training.
 The report serves as a first concrete step toward the preliminary examination, and the revised and updated version will also serve as the written document that guides the examination.
 As such, the report demonstrates your accomplished research and an understanding of the project, and is used to measure (and correct) your organizational and technical writing ability.
 It should be completed with minimal input from the research advisor.

-A written prelim document, with copies provided for each member of the supervisory committee, will be submitted by each student to the Director of Graduate Studies Assistant no later than March 4 of the Spring semester of year two.
+A written prelim document will be submitted by each student to the Director of Graduate Studies Assistant no later than March 1 of the Spring semester of year two.
 If a student’s affiliation with a lab is delayed due to not completing the required coursework stipulated in Section C or placement on academic probation due to poor academic performance, the preliminary exam will not be deferred.

 The report should normally include the following sections.
 The body of the document should contain no more than 2500 words, not counting figures, references, and any appended experimental details.
 Students are encouraged to consult the ACS Style Guide and/or research journals in their research area for guidance on matters of style and format.